42 Rules for Sourcing and Manufacturing in China

 2) I am currently working on manufacturing glow-in-the-dark key caps (marketed to women, so they can find their keys in their purse).
 After presenting RFQs to factories both in the US and abroad, it became clear that Chinese factories offer way cheaper prices, at least for injection molding-related stuff.
 But I also realized that there was a lot of stuff I didn’t know: and like I say, it’s worst to get screwed by not knowing what you don’t know.
 This book helped me realize a lot of what I don’t know.

 Coates highlights the importance of understanding cultural differences between the Chinese and Americans.
 The Chinese culture is somewhat paradoxical, its heritage a mix of Communist and Confucianism.”
-Read the entire review at Zachary Burt’s Blog

 What’s in the book.